wpsmartpay/wp-smartpay/readme.txt

 7. Seamless one click checkout

 == Changelog ==
+= [2.6.3] =
+* New - WP user creation option on settings
+* New - New user notification option on Email settings
+* Add - Custom payment gateway support
+* Fix - Text did not appear on translator
+* Fix - Billing period did not show on payment modal

 = [2.6.2] =
 * New - License key privacy added
 * Fix - Fix conflict issue with WooCommerce installation